parabamoghv/Erdos_AU2024_copy/README.md

 Once you have conda run:

+    conda update conda

+Press [y] to all of the prompts.
+When you are done check the version again.
+It should be version 23 or above.

+Then run

     conda env create --file=environment.yml

 Press [y] to all of the prompts.
 You will be downloading a lot of packages.